benmclaren/personal-site/ben_personal_site/content/articles/word-game.md

 We create another variable called `json`.
 This is how we will use the JSON API.
 It allows us to recieve the data from the website.
 We give it an argument of `response.read`.
 This allows it to read the infomration but nothing else.

 We then return `json['found']`.
-This will return true or false depening on if the word was found in the dictionary of not.
+This will return true or false depening on if the word was found in the dictionary or not.

 **Getting the user inputs for time and attempt**